Special effects of Batman Returns: Batmissile

-Included among these was the capacity to transform into a Batmissile, taking much of the Batmobile action into the visual effects realm.
+The Batmobile had the capacity to transform into a Batmissile, taking much of the Batmobile action into the visual effects realm.
 Framed for murder and on the run from police, Batman outmaneuvers his pursuers by transforming the Batmobile into a Batmissile—a near-cylindrical rocket machine.
 4-Ward Productions created the effect by shooting various stages of the Batmobile-to-Batmissile conversion in miniature.
 An initial shot of the car's center sections blowing off and dropping onto the pavement was filmed on a quarter-scale street set, as was a later shot of the Batmissile rounding a corner.
 Doug Moore and Pat Denver finished painting and detailing the most elaborate of the street models.

 Bob Skotak described it as "the kind of gag you'd see in a Road Runner cartoon".
 The sequence was accomplished in four-perf using quarter-scale Batmobile sections for the specific shots: the cockpit blowing off, side panels narrowing, wheels reconfiguring, and the missile rounding a corner.
 To maximize set space while maintaining the illusion of speed, a treadmill was used for shots of the Batmissile's front fenders flying off and wheels moving inline.
 Air pressure and levers simulated the parts detaching, while camera speed was adjusted to give a locked-in-place look at about eight frames per second.
 Additional touches included camera shakes, mist blowing by sewer grates, and subtle background lighting effects to simulate a realistic environment and vehicle weight.